The mathematical model used to find bodies of missing people in Colombia’s rivers | Science

 All these measurements and the subsequent analysis of that data lasted about two years, including the period of the Covid-19 pandemic, and left a mathematical model by which the river and its “behavior” can be recreated.

 The study showed points of interest where the bodies or remains of the missing could be found.
-These locations were named Geomorphological Units of Forensic Interest, or UGIF.
+These sites were named Geomorphological Units of Forensic Interest, or UGIF.

 “But, above all, this gives us certain standards that can be applied to any body of water in Colombia where this type of search is carried out”, points out Escobar.